JasonXuDeveloper/EasyEcs/README.md

 - Each `Component` has only data properties.
 - Each `System` can filter lots of `Entity` instances in the same `Context` by their components and operate logics on them.

-## Why it removes circular dependencies?
+## Why it removes bidirectional dependencies?

 - Only `System` contains logics and none of them should reference on each other.
 But we allow one system depends on another by specifying `Priority`.
 (They should only depend on the filtered entities/components)
 - `Component` only contains data properties and no logics.
 (Again, no way to have dependency)